eden0227/cs50-final-project/README.md

 The Python CLI controller handles:

--   Argument Parsing: Supports file and algoritm selection, enable benchmarking and time unit selection
+-   Argument Parsing: Supports file and algorithm selection, enable benchmarking and time unit selection
 -   File I/O: Reads CSV data file into Python list, writes sorted rows back into a new CSV
 -   C Integration: Manages C library loading and data structures, enable C-compatible arrays and function calling
 -   Performance Benchmark: Measures and display results on the terminal